 All field methods and data gathering techniques will be taught in Belize.
 No prior research experience is required, but we expect participants to arrive excited and prepared for a rewarding field study experience.
 Our field activities will be supplemented by outdoor seminars led by Wildlands Studies staff, Belize government officials, and community/conservation organization leaders.

-Belize offers our participants unique opportunities to hike through huge tracts of old-growth rainforest and along stunning mountain watersheds into isolated Maya villages and abandoned ruins, attend local music gatherings in remote Garifuna and Creole settlements and investigate mangrove forests by interlaced coastal waterways.
+Belize offers our participants unique opportunities to hike through huge tracts of old-growth rainforest and along stunning mountain watersheds into isolated Maya villages and abandoned ruins, attend local music gatherings in remote Garifuna and Creole settlements, and investigate and restore mangrove forests by interlaced coastal waterways.
 The richness and diversity of the flora and fauna, and our ability to study it via low-impact traveling, provide an experience rarely available these days.
 Far from the cushioned eco-tourist travel packages offered by high-end companies, we shall experience Belize intimately, practically, and, above all, with an intention for deep learning.
-We look forward to you join us this summer.
+We look forward to you joining us this winter!

 Academic Credit